 Tasha is a musical instrument played to propitiate Veerabhadra.
-This is an attempt to understand Cultural Change and Continuity.
+Understanding its journey will help understand Cultural Change and Continuity.

 Veerabhadra and Daksha Yagnya

 If you live in India, chances are, you heard about Veerabhadra, know his story.
 I will recount it briefly here:

 “Sati- the wife of Lord Shiva gets insulted by her father Daksha.
 A series of events occur during Daksha’s yagnya and she self immolates herself in fire.

 Knowing that his beloved wife is no more, Shiva creates Veerabhadra.
 Created to kill, Veerabhadra sets out for destruction with an army of soldiers.

 He forages towards the Yagnya, destroys the sacrificial ritual and beheads Daksha.”